-La Mancha Sims is CEO of Triton Financial Solutions, a business development consulting firm located in Atlanta, Georgia.
+La Mancha Sims is the Founding Partner and CEO of Triton Business Group, Inc., a business funding consulting firm located in Decatur, Georgia.
 You can reach La Mancha at 770-249-2357.